Science at UM [S02-ep17]: The Impact of Sanitary Products on Women’s Health at BioWooEB

-And on this March 8, 2023, International Women's Rights Day, we have of course found you a topic... vaginas!
-I can already hear you saying,"Every year it's the same thing.
-We're supposed to talk about the fight for women's rights, and we always get the same drawings of uteruses and clitorises, the same debates about paid leave for painful periods! " As if our identities, our questions as women, our awareness, and our ways of engaging with the world to make policy couldn't escape the frills of our panties and our mythical feminine nature.
+And on this March 8, 2023, International Women’s Day, we’ve obviously dug up a topic for you… that’s a bit out there!
+I can already hear you saying:“Every year it’s the same thing—we’re supposed to talk about the fight for women’s rights, and yet we’re always hit with the same drawings of uteruses and clitorises, the same debates about time off for painful periods! ” As if our identities, our questions as women, our realizations, and the ways we engage with the world to make policy couldn’t break free from the frills of our panties and our mythical feminine nature.

-Our guest today is not a political scientist, sociologist, or women's rights specialist.
-Ignacio Bravo is a virology expert at the Mivegec laboratory for Infectious Diseases and Vector Ecology, Genetics, Evolution, and Control.
-He participated in this comparative study of the immune profile and vaginal microbiota of tampon and menstrual cup users.
+Our guest today is neither a political scientist, nor a sociologist, nor a specialist in women’s rights.
+Ignacio Bravo is a virology expert at the Mivegec laboratory for Infectious Diseases and Vectors: Ecology, Genetics, Evolution, and Control.
+He participated in this comparative study of the immune profiles and vaginal microbiota of users of tampons and menstrual cups.
 This study was published in the journal Molecular Ecology.

 Read: